We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 Energy costs have risen sharply in recent years and are expected to continue rising.
 There are a number of things you can do to keep your energy bills down.

 The greatest energy savings can be made when the walls and roofs of homes are well insulated and heating systems are efficient.
-We are in the process of carrying out a programme of work to make sure that all our housing will meet the Scottish Housing Energy Efficiency Standards by 2015.
+We are in the process of carrying out a programme of work to make sure that all our housing will meet the Energy Efficiency Standards for Social Housing by 2025.

 You can also help save energy by following the energy-saving tips below.